mesajil/notepad/lib/prettier/README.md

-# Config prettier usign script shell
+# Set up prettier usign the shell script

 To run the prettier configuration script you will need to: